 Storebro offered their ships in the classic satin varnished mahogany wood.
 As an option, some ships were built with a bright ash- or darker walnut-interior in 1991/1992.
 These options were, however, not very popular.
 The light wooden interior has been taken up again only with the J32/S32, this time in birch wood.

-Neither is correct: Again and again, small errors appear in the brochures.
-In some brochures the graphic had filed the original layout of the toilet compartment on the owners bed and then draw the new reduced layout.
+Nobody is perfect: Again, and again, small errors appear in the brochures.
+In some brochures the graphic had filed the original layout of the toilet compartment on the owner's bed and then draw the new reduced layout.
 This has been corrected later.

 |No. of cylinders||6||6||6||6||6||6||6|